microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/intune-mam-managedappregistration.md

 ---
 title: "managedAppRegistration resource type"
-description: "The ManagedAppEntity is the base entity type for all other entity types under app management workflow."
+description: "The ManagedAppEntity is the base entity type for all other entity types under app management workflow.
+The ManagedAppRegistration resource represents the details of an app, with management capability, used by a member of the organization."
 author: "tfitzmac"
 ---